-We've compiled the top 10 jobs every Singaporean student has worked at, at least once in their lifetimes.
+We've compiled the top 10 jobs (full-time, part-time, and temp) every Singaporean student has worked at, at least once in their lifetimes.
 Curious?
 Find out more below!

 10. Banquet Server